Profile picture for user Desmond Jagmohan

 Articles

-“Bound in Freedom: Martin Delany on Political Inequality and Social Injury,” Oxford Handbook of Republicanism, eds.
+“Popular Republicanism and Racial Exclusion,” The Oxford Handbook of Republicanism, eds.
 Frank Lovett and Mortimer Sellers (Oxford: Oxford University Press, 2024).

 "Reparations without Reconciliation," NOMOS LXIII: Reconciliation and Repair: Mending Frayed Civic Bonds, eds.
 Melissa Schwartzberg and Eric Beerbohm (New York University Press, 2023).